MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 It may be tempting to design this chat window to match your UI style.
 However, the chat window has a specific function, unique from other game components.
 It is presenting information that originates outside of game instruction.

-Game information that also uses text and frames.
+It is game information that also uses text and frames.
 A user could confuse the intention of the chat window with actual in-game components, if they look too similar.
-Therefore, it is recommended that the Chat overlay possess unique attributes that clearly separate it from the game UI.
+Therefore, the Chat overlay must possess unique attributes that clearly separate it from the game UI.
 Degree of disparity is up to the designer’s discretion.

 ### Closing or destroying the conversation window